hardhat5/sound-event-classification/audioset/README.md

 ## Reproducing the results
 To reproduce the results, first clone this repository.
 Then, follow the steps below.
 ### 1. Generating the features
-Generate the required type of feature using the scripts in the parent folder <br/>
+Generate the required type of feature using the scripts in the parent folder: <br/>
 `python compute_<feature_type>.py <input_path> <output_path>`<br/>
 Replace `<feature_type>` with one of `logmelspec`, `cqt`, `gammatone`.
 Make sure the output path is  `./audioset/data/<feature_type>`.